UnrealJon/DTDR/experiments/02_dtdr_end_to_end_search/README.md

 # Experiment 02 — End-to-End ANN Search Entirely in the DTDR Domain

+This experiment continues to demonstrate end-to-end search entirely in the DTDR domain but the ANN dilution signal evidence has been supplanted by more recent evidence.
+See the root README for more.

 ## Overview

 This experiment demonstrates an **end-to-end approximate nearest-neighbour (ANN) search pipeline**